miguelangel-nubla/ipv6ddns/README.md

 This utility discovers the IPv6 addresses of specific hosts in your network and updates DNS records dynamically.
 [Details](#what-does-this-do)

+If you have a special use case: [ipv6disc](https://github.com/miguelangel-nubla/ipv6disc)

 ## Installation

 Download the [latest release](https://github.com/miguelangel-nubla/ipv6ddns/releases/latest) for your architecture.